seven1m/rpi-check-in-printer/README.md

 1. Check that the Dymo printer is setup via Cups at [https://IPADDRESS:631](https://IPADDRESS:631).

-1. Use VNC to connect to the Pi and visit the Print Setup page in the Check-ins app.
+1. Use VNC to connect to the Pi and visit the Print Setup page in the Check-Ins app.
 You can get there by pressing Ctrl-2.

 **Printing is slow!**